 At the University of Birmingham, we are reframing the concept of ‘research-led teaching’ with a shift to the more dynamic concept of ‘research-intensive learning’.
 Over the next year, we will be asking ourselves (staff and students) what it means for students at all levels of our provision to be engaged in research-intensive learning, and what kinds of teaching and assessment are most likely to deliver our ambitions.

-Take part in the Big Conversation themed discussion on defining research-intensive learning, launched on Monday 23rd October, 2017.
+Take part in the Big Conversation themed discussion on defining research-intensive learning.

 Also take a look at a U21 Position Statement that was developed here at University of Birmingham last autumn.